brillout/wildcard-api/examples/node.js/readme.md

-Example of using Wildcard to do RPC between two Node.js processes.
+Example of using Telefunc to do RPC between two Node.js processes.